 The early barbecue sauces were often created with only salt, vinegar, and pepper.
 Later, sugar, ketchup, and other additives were added.

 It’s worth noting that evidence of early grilled meat dates back to 700 BC!
 In addition, many recipes for grilled meat can be found in English and French cookbooks from the early 1900s.

 Let’s take a look at the nutritional information for BBQ sauce per 2 tbsp (36g):

-As you can see, the BBQ sauce contains a lot of sugar and salt, which can be harmful to your health in large amounts.
+As you can see, BBQ sauce contains a lot of sugar and salt, which can harm your health in large amounts.

 On the other hand, BBQ sauce contains trace amounts of potassium, vitamin A, and vitamin C.

 Although you are unlikely to reap significant health benefits, there are some.
 BBQ sauce contains tomato sauce, which contains an antioxidant known as lycopene.